ppy/osu-wiki/news/2025/2025-02-13-osumania-7k-world-cup-2025-semifinals-recap.md

 We even got the chance to interview ::-luvv::{ user=23731514 } on behalf of team Peru given their players' performances throughout the tournament.
 Definitely a story worth telling from one of this year's most promising teams!

-Rambling and spoilers aside, this week's video recap is yet again brought to you by ::SurfChu85::{ user=4469895 } and [yukina meng](https://osu.ppy.sh/users/9919550).
+Rambling and spoilers aside, this week's video recap is yet again brought to you by ::SurfChu85::{ user=4469895 } and ::yukina meng::{ user=9919550 }.
 A very good alternative to the usual podcasts you may be used to listening in the background on your spare time.

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/aG5PQCqq99A" frameborder="0" allowfullscreen></iframe>